 “I must tell you that for whatever it was, it remains the best phase of my life so far.
 The fact that my 3-year-old daughter makes my world go round, makes me very biased in this measure.

 The first three months of pregnancy were horrid.
+I had early signs of pregnancy.
 I would feel sick as soon as I woke up, being unable to keep any food down, snapping at the slightest provocation and feeling weak constantly.

 This was my first child and no matter how many times my mom and well-meaning relatives told me that it was normal, I felt like my body was revolting.
 At the time, I didn’t know that everyone’s body reacts differently.
 The plentiful advice I received couldn’t prepare me enough.
 I didn’t understand what was happening to my body.
 In my mind I knew I was pregnant but couldn’t really relate to it.
 I just knew that I felt sick all the time.”